Lombiq/GitHub-Actions/Docs/Workflows/Productivity/AssetLinting.md

             src/Libraries/Lombiq.EInvoiceValidator/Lombiq.EInvoiceValidator : .
 ```

-For descriptions of the workflow inputs, see [the workflow file](../../../.github/workflows/asset-lint.yml).
+For descriptions of all of the workflow inputs, see [the workflow file](../../../.github/workflows/asset-lint.yml).

 ## Configuration